-Today is April 18 and the Navigate the Chaos question to consider is “do you view your career path as a jungle gym or a ladder?”
-Navigating your career and practicing the art of living well requires a clear, concise, and compelling mental model on the path you travel.
-The most common mental model is that of a corporate ladder.
-A more dynamic, practical, and valuable approach, however, is the jungle gym metaphor.
-In her book Lean In: Women, Work and the Will to Lead, Sheryl Sandberg borrows a career development metaphor of the jungle gym from Fortune magazine editor Pattie Sellers.
+Today is April 18 and the Navigate the Chaos question to consider is “how often do you view your career path as a jungle gym?”
+Leveraging your mind, body, and spirit to navigate your career often requires you to think differently.
+Today’s reflection challenges your mindset to view your career path not as a traditional ladder but rather that of a jungle gym.
+In her book Lean In: Women, Work, and the Will to Lead, Sheryl Sandberg borrows a career development metaphor of the jungle gym from Fortune magazine editor Pattie Sellers.
 “People who view their careers as jungle gyms, rather than ladders,” observed Sellers, “make sure that their vision is always peripheral so that they can see opportunities that come along—and swing to them.”
 Sandberg continued that thought and wrote “A jungle gym scramble is the best description of my career since I could never have connected the dots from where I started to where I am today.”